Day trips from Madrid: Top 10 places to visit in one day

 Rideshare: €16 to €20 (4 hours and 14 minutes)

-Drive: €60 to €90 fuel cost (3 hours and 25 minutes)Plane: €31 to €148 (2 hours and 45 minutes)
+Drive: €60 to €90 fuel cost (3 hours and 25 minutes)

-This day trip is perfect if you want to take a day to go to the beach as Valencia is on the East coast of Spain.
+This day trip is perfect if you want to take day trips from Madrid to go to the beach as Valencia is on the East coast of Spain.
 You can reach Malvarrosa Beach in just 15 minutes from the city center with public transportation.
 If you are not much of a beach bum, you can also explore other beautiful and interesting sites, such as the cathedral and the City of Arts and Sciences.
 You can also take a stroll in one of its squares and gardens.

 9. Ribera del Duero